Appeal by athlete against a decision denying a therapeutic use exemption (TUE).

 An athlete may be able to appeal to the Sports Tribunal against a decision of an organisation denying the athlete a therapeutic use exemption, depending on the relevant anti-doping policy or rules applying to the athlete.

-Most NSOs in New Zealand have adopted the Sports Anti-Doping Rules (made by Drug Free Sport) as their anti-doping policy.
-Under the Sports Anti-Doping Rules decisions of Drug Free Sport New Zealand denying therapeutic use exemptions, which are not reversed following a review by WADA, may be appealed to the Sports Tribunal.
+Most NSOs in New Zealand have adopted the Sports Anti-Doping Rules (formerly made by Drug Free Sport and by the Sport Integrity Commission from 2025) as their anti-doping policy.
+Under the Sports Anti-Doping Rules decisions denying therapeutic use exemptions, which are not reversed following a review by WADA, may be appealed to the Sports Tribunal.

 However, under the Sports Anti-Doping Rules, an athlete who wants to appeal such a decision to the Sports Tribunal has to be an athlete other than an “International-Level Athlete”.
 International-Level athletes cannot appeal to the Tribunal and they need to instead appeal directly to the Court of Arbitration for Sport (CAS).